sams96/sams96.github.io/content/post/china-trip-2025/index.md

 very car oriented so you end up with a pretty poor pedestrian experience.
 What is interesting is the proliferation of pedestrian underpasses, which exist under many four-way junctions around town, and these are often full of shops.
-This is nice but to me the underpasses still make you feel second class compared to cars.
+This is nice as it lets your briefly avoid the heat and not have to wait to cross, but to me it just reinforces the feeling of being second class compared to cars.

-{{< photo img="24303"
-	caption="南明河 Nanming River, Guiyang" >}}
+{{< photo img="24303" caption="南明河 Nanming River, Guiyang" >}}

 The reason to visit Guiyang is the food, it has a very distinct cuisine compared to Chengdu and Chongqing (and the rest of China).
 We tried sour noodles, which